-- An earned bachelor's degree from a college or university accredited by a recognized regional accrediting agency

-- 2. An undergraduate GPA of at least 2.75

-- 3. Three letters of recommendation

-- 4. An interview

-- 5. An essay, written at the time of the interview
+- 1. An earned bachelor's degree from an accredited institution. - 2.
+An undergraduate cumulative GPA of at least 2.75. - 3.
+An interview. - 4.
+An essay, written at the time of the interview.

-Master of Education in Educational Leadership
+Master of Science in Educational Leadership

-- 1. An earned Bachelor of Arts in Education - 2.
-Work experience in the public educational system.
+- 1. An earned Bachelor of Arts in Education. - 2.
+Work experience in the public or private educational system.